-• Never fill the system when it is subject to strong solar irradiation or if the collectors are significantly hotter than the ambient air.
+• Wear protective gloves and goggles when handling propylene glycol mixtures.
+Never fill the system when it is subject to strong solar irradiation.
 This could lead to steam hammer inside the collectors and possible burns from escaping steam.
 If the sun shines during start-up, cover the collectors or wait until there is some shade.

-The following procedure makes use of a charging pump, screen filter, and large pail or trough to circulate fluid through the system.
+The following procedure makes use of a charging pump, screen, filter, and large pail or trough to circulate fluid through the system.
 The sump can have a coarse-mesh screen to prevent large particles from entering the pump.
-The outlet of the pump can be fitted with 5-micron sediment filter.
+The outlet of the pump should be fitted with 5-micron sediment filter.
 The intake sump should be set near the bottom of the pail.